NilsChr/pocketkube-server/README.md

 #### TODO ✓
+- [ ] Figure out how to add HTTPS in production but not in dev
 - [ ] Add CORS headers
 - [ ] Start all services on startup
 - [ ] Create interface for managing apps